Gender discrimination in the medical professions

 Gender discrimination in health professions refers to the entire culture of bias against female clinicians, expressed verbally through derogatory and aggressive comments, lower pay and other forms of discriminatory actions from predominantly male peers.
 These women face difficulties in their work environment as a result of a largely male dominated positions of power within the medical field as well as initial biases presented in the hiring process, but not limited to promotions.

 Men who are nurses are often subjected to stereotypic treatment as a result of being in a largely female dominated field.
 These stereotypes include patients assuming sexual orientation, job title, or not feeling comfortable with a male nurse.
-Sexism has had a long-standing history within the medical industry.